 • Training Sessions: Educators, school staff, and peers can receive training to understand the needs and concerns of young carers.
 This knowledge equips them to provide appropriate support and creates a more empathetic environment.

 • Reducing Stigma: One of the critical goals of mental health education is to reduce the stigma associated with mental health issues.
-By fostering open conversations, young carers are more likely to seek help when needed without fear of judgment.
+By fostering open conversations, young carers are more likely to seek help without fear of judgment.

 Counselling Services to Support Young Carers

-Confidential counselling services are essential for young carers.
+Confidential counseling services are essential for young carers.
 These services offer a safe and supportive space where young carers can openly discuss their concerns, emotions, and challenges.
 Here’s how this type of support can be structured:

 • Safe Space: Confidentiality is crucial to ensuring young carers feel comfortable sharing their thoughts and emotions without fear of judgment or disclosure.
 This safe space promotes honest conversations.